rgorge/minimal-mistakes/_pages/virtualization-101.md

 This process is slow and not efficient, that's why less pages with bigger size are used.

 QEMU/KVM also allows to emulate various NUMA topologies for Guest OS, allocate memory for a VM only from specific NUMA and etc. The most popular best practice is to allocate memory for VM from local NUMA node.
-The reason behind it - avoid additional load on <b>QPI</b> bus that connects CPU sockets of physical server (this is applicable if your server has 2 amd more sockets).
+The reason behind it - avoid additional load on <b>QPI</b> bus that connects CPU sockets of physical server (this is applicable if your server has 2 and more sockets).

 <hr>